project8/scarab/documentation/logger.rst

 ----------

 * Individual-logger control of verbosity.
 This will allow users to increase verbosity to individual portions of executing code, depending on how a package uses (or not) multiple Quill loggers.
+* Investigate lazy evaluation of logging statements to move evaluation to the logging thread.